knulli-cfw/knulli.org/docs/configure/networking.md

 In the section above, you can see whether you are currently connected to Wi-Fi, see your current IP address and toggle the network indicator on or off.

+!!! info "Multiple Wi-Fi Networks (up to 3)"

+    Since Knulli is branched from Batocera, it has many nice features that are hidden behind the UI for the savvy user to take advantage of.
+Through the GUI you may choose a single wifi network SSID through discovery and provide a key through the soft keyboard - but if you're a gamer on the go, you may want a touch of flexibility for additional hot spots.

+    SOLUTION!
+Connect via SSH/SCP/SMB and edit the primary configuration file => /userdata/system/batocera.conf

+    ## Secondary Wi-Fi
+    wifi2.ssid=wifiname2
+    wifi2.key=supergoodkey2

+    ## Third Wi-Fi
+    wifi3.ssid=wifiname3
+    wifi3.key=supergoodkey3

 !!! warning "Password protection"

     By default, your KNULLI device does not require a root password to access your device.
 Consequently, as soon as you connect to a network, the data on your device becomes accessible in your local network without any password protection.
 While this might be convenient within your own home, it might be a severe security risk when connecting to a network which is not under your control.
 We strongly suggest enabling **additional security**.